Kentik for Azure

 - A table at the bottom of the resulting Subscriptions page will list all of your subscriptions.
 Copy and save the 32-digit GUID in the Subscription ID row of the subscription associated with the assets from which you want to send flow logs to Kentik.

 Find Resource Group and Location

-A Cloud in Kentik represents a set of assets in Azure that share a unique Storage Account.
+A cloud export in Kentik represents a set of assets in Azure that share a unique Storage Account.
 All assets in the storage account must be in the same Resource Group and Location.
-To create a Storage Account you’ll need to find the Resource Group and Location for the assets:
+To create a Storage Account you'll need to find the Resource Group and Location for the assets:

 - On the Home page of your Azure portal, click Virtual Machines in the sidebar at left.